resim-ai/open-core/docs/resim_core/transforms/liegroups.md

 relative to the world is represented by the pose (or rigid transformation) relating the "world" and "robot" frames.

+There are, of course, many ways of representing a robot's pose.
+Orientation alone can be represented by Euler angles, quaternions, rotation matrices, etc.
+Using Lie groups affords us two primary advantages:

+ - First, the set of all orientations and the set of all poses are both Lie groups.
+Representing them as such allows us to write generic algorithms (like Hermite spline construction or Newtonian dynamics) that operate equally well on both since both are equipped with the same basic Lie group properties.
+This would be impossible to do, for example, if we represented orientations as quaternions (which otherwise have very nice properties) and poses as tuples of (quaternion, translation vector).

-We already use Lie groups as an abstract concept every time we describe such a transformation whether we choose to represent it using Euler angles with translation vectors, matrices, dual quaternions, or any other representation.
-In fact, when writing ReSim's Lie groups classes, we could have theoretically chosen any of these representations.
-A more accurate question may therefore be, "Why should we use the nomenclature and machinery of Lie groups?"
-While the theory of Lie groups is very deep, the shallow practial answer is that the concept of the **Lie algebra** ends up being useful in many ways, and most of the machinery we implement is related to manipulating algebra elements and relating them to group elements.
-Every Lie group has a corresponding Lie algebra (a vector space), which can be used to describe its structure locally (i.e. near any given element in the group).
+ - Second, every Lie group has a corresponding Lie algebra (a vector space), which can be used to describe its structure locally (i.e. near any given element in the group).
 This means that we can do a lot of things on Lie groups that we normally know how to do on vector spaces.
-For instance, we can construct Gaussian distributions on the Lie group of rigid body transformations (SE(3)) and sample from them.
-In the same mold, we can write quadratic loss functions on orientations and penalize differences in orientation without having to worry about angle wrap-around or singularities explicitly.
-Finally, we can use the local structure represented in the Lie algebra to represent the derivatives of trajectories over a Lie group.
+For instance, we can:

+     - Construct Gaussian distributions on the Lie group of rigid body transformations (SE(3)) and sample from them.

+     - Interpolate between recorded actor poses to produce a trajectory without worrying about wrap-around issues that might result if we interpolated poses with Euler angles describing their orientations.

+     - Write loss functions on orientations and use them for optimal control, once again without worrying about wrap-around or singularities.

+     - Take the derivatives of our poses and represent them using elements of the corresponding Lie algebra.

 We've glossed over everything exceptionally briefly here, so I would encourage the curious reader to peruse the [external links](#external-links) below.

 ## LieGroup Interface